close

 • Type: Object

-The hero config for the home page.
-It has the following types:
+Hero configuration for the home page.
+It has the following type:

 interface Hero {